 The Rat Race Urban Adventure Galway is the hottest event to test your limits of fitness, nerves, teamwork and stamina.
 The Rat Race is an annual event which invites you to its metropolitan playgrounds for an eclectic mix of running, mountain biking, kayaking, abseiling and climbing.
 Tri-athletes, extreme sport junkies, outdoor-types, alternative city-break tourists join in the race from all over the world.

 The Galway Jazz Festival presents a weekend of leading local, national and international jazz artists in a broad range of venues, throughout Galway City.
 Annually, the aim is to foster jazz as a contemporary art form in the West.
 Jazz admirers will have plenty to choose from in a line up that includes artists from Norway, The US, Germany, The UK and Italy and the best of Irish artists.
 Venues include The Crane Bar, Druid Theatre and St Nicholas' Church.
-Takes place in November.
+Usually takes place in Octoberr.